 Exercise Therapy and Brain Networks: Implications for Alzheimer's Disease (2020-2021)

-The project’s overarching goal is to examine brain structure and function in transgenic mice with human APOE- ε4 that develop symptoms of AD and compare those with mice with human APOE-ε3 that are not at risk.
-The team will also evaluate whether menopause accelerates cognitive decline and neuropathogenesis in AD and whether chronic exercise can mitigate this risk.
+Building on the work of previous teams, this project team examined brain structure and function in transgenic mice with human APOE- ε4 that develop symptoms of AD and compare those with mice with human APOE-ε3 that are not at risk.
+The 2020-2021 team induced ovarian failure in mice without removing the ovary to determine whether menopause accelerates cognitive decline and neuropathogenesis in AD and whether chronic exercise can mitigate this risk.

-The 2020-2021 team will build on previous teams’ method for inducing ovarian failure in mice without removing the ovary.
-Team members will move from a mouse model of familiar AD to a model of sporadic AD; examine morphometric changes in brain regional volumes and connectivity using in vivo MRI methods; and use new methods for examining olfactory memory that can be used during in vivo MRIs, which are routinely used to diagnose and follow AD progression in humans.
+Team members moved from a mouse model of familiar AD to a model of sporadic AD; examined morphometric changes in brain regional volumes and connectivity using in vivo MRI methods; and used new methods for examining olfactory memory that can be used during in vivo MRIs, which are routinely used to diagnose and follow AD progression in humans.

-The team will also compare the mouse brain MRI data with online databases of human brain changes during AD progression.
-Tracking and comparing changes in brain structure with disease progression and correlating these changes with pathological indicators will allow team members to test the validity of the mouse models – a critical step in mouse modeling of a human brain disease where cross comparison is needed to translate findings to human disease.
+The team also compared the mouse brain MRI data with online databases of human brain changes during AD progression.
+Tracking and comparing changes in brain structure with disease progression and correlating these changes with pathological indicators allowed team members to test the validity of the mouse models – a critical step in mouse modeling of a human brain disease where cross comparison is needed to translate findings to human disease.

 Fall 2020 – Summer 2021

-See earlier related team, Exercise Therapy and Brain Networks: Implications for Alzheimer’s Disease (2019-2020).
+See related teams, Exercise Therapy and Brain Networks: Implications for Alzheimer’s Disease (2021-2022) and Exercise Therapy and Brain Networks: Implications for Alzheimer’s Disease (2019-2020).

 - Alexandra Badea, School of Medicine-Radiology